bbc/simorgh/docs/Testing-Simorgh.md

 ### Tester Role
 The tester will advise what testing efforts/resources will be required.

-## ISSUE REFINEMENT
+## *ISSUE REFINEMENT*
 After each stand up, two developers will discuss/flesh out the technical requirements of issues that contain the `Refinement needed` tag.
 Once this has been completed a third developer will sit down with a tester to discuss what testing will be required for each of the issues that were refined during the developers' Issue Refinement session.

-## TESTING ON LOCAL
+## *TESTING ON LOCAL*
-## *SIMORGH*
+## SIMORGH

 ## WRITING CYPRESS TESTS
 Once a developer has written their logic, a tester will checkout their branch to investigate the changes made. *To be clear, this is not testing.
 The PR has yet to clear Code Review.* The tester shall then branch off the developer's PR and write their Cypress tests there.
 Once the tests have been written, the tester's PR will go through the usual Code Review process.

 ## HOW TO TEST
 Make sure that your version of `latest` is up to date by using `git status` and then, if necessary, `git pull`.
 If your branch is not up to date when you do a `git pull` your machine will pull down all the dependencies required, which is automatically then followed by an `npm install`.
 Once your `latest` is up to date, check out the necessary branch.
 Once the branch has been checked out, make sure to run `npm ci`.
 Once this has been completed, you can now boot up your Local environment.
-Here are the commands required to boot up your Local enviroment.
+Here are the command required to boot up your Local enviroment.

 `PROD` - `npm run build && npm run start`
 `DEV` - `npm run dev`